KMI-KPZ/ve-collab/README.md

 ## Prerequisites:

-- Install [MongoDB](https://docs.mongodb.com/manual/installation/) for your OS on default port
+- Install [MongoDB](https://docs.mongodb.com/manual/installation/) for your OS and enable Authentication
-- Install & set up a [DokuWiki](https://www.dokuwiki.org/install#distribution_os_specifics) in order to use the integrated Wiki
+- Install & set up a [DokuWiki](https://www.dokuwiki.org/install#distribution_os_specifics) in order to use the integrated Wiki (optional)

 - This project is not supposed to be standalone, but rather used in our [platform application](https://github.com/Smunfr/sse-platform).
 Therefore you first need to install this platform.
 Follow the instructions in the repository.